EchoStone1101/RustyBlogs/_posts/2023-09-11-ICS-Getting-Started.md

 - Install a package, or update it to the latest available version: sudo apt install package

-- Remove a package (using `purge` instead also removes its configuration files): sudo apt remove package
+- Remove a package (using "purge" instead also removes its configuration files): sudo apt remove package

 - Upgrade all installed packages to their newest available versions: